-Each and every February, we see countless promotions for Black History Month.
+Black History Month is an important time of year to celebrate our acknowledge our culture, history, and accomplishments.
 We celebrate the African Americans who have played such an integral role in shaping our nation — inventors, explorers, scientists, poets and many more.
 We hear names like Martin Luther King, Jr., Jackie Robinson and, more recently, President Barack Obama.
 Our children learn more about the African American community and all of their contributions to our nation’s history.
 Colleges host speakers that highlight African American history.

 We learn a lot and we celebrate and pay tribute to African American history — but what else is there?
 The answer is a lot.